Skip Navigation

 Seek to Understand: How can I learn more about this person’s life experience, circumstances, and values that frame his or her point of view?
 Can I listen deeply to another’s viewpoint that may be vastly different from my own?
 Can I imagine that I alone do not have the truth or see the entire picture without the perspectives of others?

-Look for the Good: Being a Man for Other means looking for the inherent goodness in another person and even give them the benefit of the doubt regarding their viewpoint.
+Look for the Good: Being a Man or Woman for Other means looking for the inherent goodness in another person and even give them the benefit of the doubt regarding their viewpoint.
 Can I call to mind that each person has sacred worth and value?

 Nonviolent Response: Anytime we harm or devalue ourselves or others in our thoughts, words, or presence, this is a form of violence.
 While violence and force may be quicker, in the end they can fail to fundamentally resolve problems.
 When I respond to another, is my tone harsh, aggressive, and demeaning, or calm, patient, and loving?